nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* NUS School of Computing (SoC) students
+* <u>NUS School of Computing (SoC)</u> students
-* especially those with many CCAs, modules or Team Projects
+* especially those with many <u>CCAs</u>, <u>modules</u> or Team Projects
 * has a need to manage a significant number of contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using <u>CLI</u> apps

 **Value proposition**: As students, we meet people everywhere, in CCAs, modules, events etc, and we may lose track of important information of people we network with.
-ConnectUS provides a platform for Computing students to easily manage their friends information, saving time and effort as users can access this information at their fingertips.
+ConnectUS provides a platform for Computing students to easily manage their friends' information, saving time and effort as users can access this information at their fingertips.

 <div style="page-break-after: always"></div>